pedroarilla/prothon/README.md

 # ABOUT

-Pomothon is a CLI project manager and time tracker written in Python by [Pedro Arilla](http://pedroarilla.com).
-Pomothon helps you to record your project sessions and stores the data in JSON files.
+Prothon is a CLI project manager and time tracker written in Python by [Pedro Arilla](http://pedroarilla.com).
+Prothon helps you to record your project progress and stores the data in JSON files.
 Every project is divided into tasks.
 It is possible to create, update and archive projects.
-To track your tasks, Pomothon offers a Pomodoro timer, a regular timer or manual records.
+To track your tasks, Prothon offers a timer or manual records.

-**Note:** Originally, this was a simple app to run a Pomodoro timer.
-My needs evolved and the name doesn’t make sense anymore -- but it was kind of funny (pomodoro + python = pomothon).
-Anyway, the [Pomodoro technique](https://francescocirillo.com/pages/pomodoro-technique) is a time management method developed by Francesco Cirillo in the late 1980s.
+**Note:** Prothon is an evolution of Pomothon, my other CLI project manager and time tracker with Pomodoro timer and focused on recording session logs.

 # HOW TO USE

-Run with `./pomothon.py` on your terminal.
+Run with `./prothon.py` on your terminal.

 # License